-Renewable natural gas produced from dairy biogas is a carbon-negative transportation fuel, earning a carbon intensity score of -255 (and in some instances higher) from the California Air Resources Board.
-By comparison, the carbon intensity score of an electric vehicle is 29, making dairy biofuel nearly 10 times more effective at reducing carbon than even electric vehicles.
+More than 200 California dairy farms are currently developing projects that will create carbon-negative transportation fuel to replace the use of diesel in heavy-duty trucks.
+These "barn-to-biogas" projects are not only helping shrink dairy's carbon footprint to unprecedented levels, they are also helping California transition to clean energy and clean transportation.
 In addition to filling up vehicles, dairy methane can be used to create electricity for homes and communities.
 Methane produced by just five cows can power one house for a year, which means that California dairy farms have the potential to power thousands of homes across California annually.

-Dairies are also using the warm California sun to power their farms.
-More than 150 California dairy farms generate solar energy, reducing their use of fossil fuel-based energy and producing more than 190 million kWh of energy annually - enough to meet the electricity needs of 32,000 homes.
-In Tulare County - the nation's largest dairy county - 74 dairy solar projects produce the amount of energy equivalent to the electricity needs of more than 20,000 homes.
+Dairies are also using the warm

+California sun to power their farms.

+More than 150 California dairy

+farms generate solar energy, reducing

+their use of fossil fuel-based energy and

+producing more than 250 million kWh

+of energy annually - enough to meet the

+electricity needs of 32,000 homes.
+In

+Tulare County - the nation's largest dairy

+county - 74 dairy solar projects produce the

+amount of energy equivalent to the electricity

+needs of more than 20,000 homes.

-FORGET HORSEPOWER California's got Coupower!
+FORGET HORSEPOWER Courpower!

-Cow poo fuels 15,000 buses and other vehicles.
-Through dairy digesters, California dairy farms are producing enough renewable natural gas (RNG) and renewable electricity to fuel 3,456 transit buses and 12,399 electric vehicles annually.
+Cow poo fuels 17,000 buses and other vehicles.
+Through dairy digesters, California dairy farms are producing enough renewable natural gas (RNG) and renewable electricity to fuel 3,706 transit buses and 13,501 electric vehicles annually.

-WATER WI
+WATER WISE

-decrease in water use to

-produce a unit of milk
+decrease in water use to produce a unit of milk

-The water footprint of a glass of California milk has been shrinking for decades - and not by just a little.
+The water footprint of a glass of California milk has been shrinking for decades-and not by just a little.
 The amount of water used to produce a unit of milk has decreased more than 88% compared to 50 years ago.
 Water recycling is commonplace on California dairies, with the same precious drop of water used up to four times on the farm.
 Clean water is used to wash the milking parlor, equipment and to cool milk tanks.
 This water is then recycled to wash cows and stored in a holding pond, to be reused multiple times to flush manure from barn floors.
-Water from the holding pondrich with plant nutrients from natural dairy manure - is then used to fertilize feed crops for cows.
+Water from the holding pond-rich with plant nutrients from natural dairy manure-is then used to fertilize feed crops for cows.
 This recycling process substantially reduces the amount of fresh water needed and reduces the need for synthetic plant nutrients, further reducing the carbon footprint of dairy farms by avoiding some of the greenhouse gas emissions associated with fertilizer production.
 Manure also builds healthy soils by adding organic matter.
 Just a 1% increase in soil organic matter can increase soil's water holding capacity by 3.7%.
 The net effect is less water used to grow the same crop.

 A growing number of California dairies are experimenting with drip irrigation to grow feed crops for their cows - and results are promising.
-Early-adopting dairy farmers are getting more crop per drop, consistently using 47% less water while increasing crop health and yields.
-In a three-year field study of more than 20 dairy farmers, more than 3.1 billion gallons of water was saved - enough to meet the annual water needs of 100,000 California residents.
+Early adopting dairy farmers are getting more crop per drop, collectively saving 2.3 billion gallons of water every year.
+That's enough water to meet the annual water needs of 77,000 California residents.